MicrosoftDocs/globalization/globalization/fonts-layout/text-directionality.md

 ### Neutral characters

-Unlike strongly typed characters, spaces and punctuation characters can be used in either LTR or RTL languages and do not have LTR and RTL forms in Unicode.
-Hence, they are classified as Neutral.
+Unlike strongly typed characters, spaces and punctuation characters can be used in either LTR or RTL languages and don't have LTR and RTL forms in Unicode.
+Hence, they're classified as Neutral.

 The bidi algorithm renders neutral characters by looking at the characters surrounding them.
-A neutral character may fall between two characters of the same directionality (LTR or RTL) or between a strongly typed LTR character and a strongly typed RTL character.
+A neutral character might fall between two characters of the same directionality (LTR or RTL) or between a strongly typed LTR character and a strongly typed RTL character.

 #### Neutral between characters of the same directionality

-When a neutral character falls between two characters of the same directionality, it will assume the same directionality as the surrounding characters.
-The algorithm will render it as one run with the same directionality.
+When a neutral character falls between two characters of the same directionality, it assumes the same directionality as the surrounding characters.
+The algorithm renders it as one run with the same directionality.

 - LTR block
   - one, two